Chor Boogie: Career

 One of his more prominent works, The Color Therapy of Perception, is a 100 ft mural commissioned by the San Francisco Arts Commission's "Arts in Storefronts" project to improve the city's blighted Tenderloin neighborhood.
-While painting that work he was stabbed by thieves trying to steal his tools of communication.
+While painting that work he was stabbed by thieves trying to steal his painting supplies.
 Mayor Gavin Newsom visited Chor Boogie in the hospital, and helped complete the painting.

 Corporate Zombies is located in New York, NY at 5 Bryant Park.
 The building's owners commissioned Chor Boogie to paint a mural inside the empty space on the corner of 40th Street and Avenue of the Americas, as part of the lot's rebranding as 5 Bryant Park.
-Equity Office Properties/Blackstone Group commissioned a mural by Chor Boogie in Times Square where he paid homage by painting portraits of the king and queen of pop Michael Jackson and Madonna.

-He has resided in the San Francisco Bay Area since 2007 where he has been an active member of the street art community and has painted several notable commissioned public murals including The Eyes of San Francisco, Purgatory, and Opium Horizons.

-“Internationally acclaimed virtuoso of spray-paint Chor Boogie presents his solo show: Romanticism, where imagination and emotion meet the healing power of color therapy.
-Having emerged, in part, from the world of ‘Aerosol Art,’ Chor profoundly expounds on the genre in style, technique, form, composition, and conceptual underpinnings, as he can no longer be simply categorized as such.
-Viewers often find it nearly unbelievable that his masterful works are created almost solely from spray paint.”